 Yes.
 We will provide SSRP students with a MetroCard/OMNI card to cover their travel to and from campus by public transit for the duration of the program.
 Students who require additional assistance with other program related travel expenses (e.g. commuter rail) will have the opportunity to apply for a need-based stipend during the program.

 Can RockEDU provide or assist me with finding accommodations in NYC?

 We are unable to provide funds for or assist students with obtaining accommodation in NYC.

 Are stipends available for SSRP students?

 Stipends may be awarded to students experiencing financial hardship, and who meet all the attendance and research requirements of the SSRP.
-Applications for stipends may be obtained on the first day of the program and are due 4 weeks prior to the end of the program (Thursday, July 8, 2021).
+Applications for stipends will be made available on the first day of the program and are due 4 weeks prior to the end of the program (Thursday, July 14, 2022).

 How many students participate in the SSRP each summer?